jbcodeforce/jbcodeforce.github.io/docs/techno/integration/cp4i.md

    * Protect transactional integrity
    * Balance workloads

+## CP4I

+All components of CP4I can be combined in any way as required and are deployed 100% as containers.
+Each capability is deployed and managed by a corresponding operator.

+CP4I also provides an optional Platform Navigator, an over-arching Management UI layer that provides a common UI experience for various installed integration capabilities.
+Platform Navigator is not required to deploy individual CP4I capabilities, as each integration capability can be deployed independently leveraging its cloud native deployment operators.

+Currently, foundational services mostly are focused on identity and access management for Platform Navigator UI, single sign-on experience for UI, license metering

 ## 2021.4 release

-*  Event Endpoint Management to support buying at the API calls per month level to access kafka events or at the resource usage level.
+* [Event Endpoint Management](/eepm) to support buying at the API calls per month level to access kafka events or at the resource usage level.
 * AI-driven API Test generation is designed to automate the process of generating these API test cases.
 Watson Insights for suggested tests are generated through analysing production OpenTracing data.